Five Actions for Sustainable Business

 These leaders also are directing investments toward innovating and improving their sustainability performance and are more likely to increase those investments.
 Further, customers and employees are increasingly aware of and passionate about key sustainability issues.
 Sustainable business leaders should take action to deliver customer and employee experiences that create profitable engagement and loyalty.

 Report on nonfinancial performance with the same rigor as financial performance

-Global organisations, like the World Economic Forum (WEF), United Nations Global Compact, Global Reporting Initiative, Ellen MacArthur Foundation, and Value Balancing Alliance, are calling to standardise how companies should report their results and environmental commitments, as well as how they contribute to social equality and economic growth.
-Companies like S&P, the index that tracks 500 publicly traded U.S. companies, as well as organisations such as Sustainalytics, are helping capital markets evaluate sustainability more seriously as an investment parameter.
+Global organizations, like the World Economic Forum (WEF), United Nations Global Compact, Global Reporting Initiative, Ellen MacArthur Foundation, and Value Balancing Alliance, are calling to standardize how companies should report their results and environmental commitments, as well as how they contribute to social equality and economic growth.
+Companies like S&P, the index that tracks 500 publicly traded U.S. companies, as well as organizations such as Sustainalytics, are helping capital markets evaluate sustainability more seriously as an investment parameter.

 Some companies are reporting voluntarily because it helps them reduce risk, attract investors, improve their corporate reputation, or make acquisitions.
 In the process, they are assessing the models they use to report and are moving from traditional financial reporting, focused on revenue and profits, to a model that links financial and nonfinancial metrics into one holistic reporting framework.
 They rely on access to data that is high-quality, transparent, consistent, timely, and auditable.
 Nearly 80% of companies that see sustainability as materially relevant now say measurement and reporting of sustainability data informs their company’s strategy and decision-making.